 The mission of the Robert Henri Museum and Gallery is to promote the legacy of Robert Henri, one of America’s most important art instructors and artists.
 The museum and gallery will serve as the center for Henri studies and will accomplish this by exhibitions, programming, publishing and disseminating information, and maintaining an archive.
 The museum will also preserve the history of the Cozad family and its role in the history of the community.

-We are proud of what we have accomplished over the last three years as the museum builds upon the work of previous boards, staff, and volunteers.
+We are proud of what we have accomplished over the last forty years as the museum builds upon the work of previous boards, staff, and volunteers.
 That work continues with all of us looking for new ways to explore and promote the legacy of Robert Henri and also preserving the Cozad family legacy.
 We opened a major new exhibit in our museum Art Gallery in December 2019 called Through My Own Language: Robert Henri and His Portraits, Landscapes and Sketches.
 The effort included accessioning all the pieces of art into our collection, tracing down the donor information, and reframing and remounting about one-third of our collection of sketches.